BoltzExchange/boltz-backend/docs/api.md

 Response object:

 - `ethereum`: a JSON object that contains all relevant Ethereum addresses
+    - `network`: JSON object that contains information about the Ethereum network the backend is running on
+        - `chainId`: id of the Ethereum the backend in running on
+        - `name`: if the Ethereum network of the backend is public, this property will be set to its name.
+Else this value stays `undefined`
     - `swapContracts`: JSON object with the keys `EtherSwap` and `ERC20Swap` and the corresponding addresses as values
     - `tokens`: JSON object with the ticker symbol of the token as key and its address as value